Max Strus sinks 59-footer at the final horn, sending Cavaliers to 121-119 win over Mavericks

 After the Mavericks took the lead on P.J.
-Washington's dunk with 2.9 seconds left, the Cavs quickly inbounded the ball to Evan Mobley, who passed back to Strus — who made four 3s in a span of 67 seconds down the stretch to keep Cleveland close.
+Washington's dunk with 2.9 seconds left, the Cavs, out of timeouts, inbounded the ball to Evan Mobley, who passed it back to Strus — whose barrage of four 3s in a span of 67 seconds down the stretch brought Cleveland back from a 10-point deficit.

 Strus said he knew it was good from the moment it left his hand.

 “The last five felt pretty good,” he said.
-“I felt a rhythm and every I shot it I felt like it was going in, and it was.
+“I felt a rhythm and it’s fun when you do that.
+Every time I shot it, I felt like it was going in, and it was.
 Same with the last one.”

-Donovan Mitchell scored 31 points, Strus added 21 and Jarrett Allen 19 for the Cavs, who improved to 12-3 since Jan 26.
+Donovan Mitchell scored 31 points, Strus added 21 and Jarrett Allen 19 for the Cavs, who improved to 12-3 since Jan 26 following a win many of them will long remember.

+“Man, just to see it go through, especially what he did for us in the fourth, it had to be him, too,” Mitchell said.
+“You dream of a shot like that.
+So for him to get that after what he did for us, the whole fourth quarter, man."

 Luka Doncic had 45 points and 14 assists a day before turning 25 for the Mavericks.
 Kyrie Irving added 30 for Dallas, which lost for just the second time in 10 games.